medcomdk/dk-ehmi-eds/input/pagecontent/index.md

 EDS is used in the EHMI messaging flow like above

-Calls to EDS is produced in different scenarios basically as shown below:
+Calls to EDS is produced in different scenarios basically as shown below.
+For each scenario there is an example which opens in a newwindow.
+Please be aware that it can take a while, as it calls an external server to render the fhir examples.

 **1. Scenarios for the primary MedCom message and the corresponding MedCom Acknowledgement message in EHMI**